nomemory/andreinc-site/_drafts/2023-02-01-demystifying-bitwise-ops.md

 ![png]({{site.url}}/assets/images/2023-02-01-demystifying-bitwise-ops/andassoc.png)

 No matter how we group the operands, the results will always be the same: `0x00` because there's no column containing only `1` bits.
 A single `0` in a column invalidates everything.
+Isn't this demotivational?

 The *commutative* property means that the order of operands doesn't affect the result.
 So, for example, writing `a&b` renders the same result as writing `b&a`.